JonTrader/Employee-Transport/README.md

 Project Description: Internal scheduling system for employees of a company that has several offices near to each other within each location.

-1- Liang Wu - In charge of the front-end login system using HTML, CSS, and Javascript 2 - David - Designed the UI for the app using Canva
-3 - Jonathan - Mongoose, NodeJS, Javascript
-4 - Zak/Kevin - Coding up UI design from David
+1 - Liang, Jonathan - front-end development using HTML, CSS, and Javascript \n 2 - David - designed the UI for the app using Canva \n 3 - Jonathan - Back-end development with NodeJS, Mongoose (MongoDB), Express & more \n 4 - Zak/Kevin - Coding up UI design from David \n
-5 - Miller - GitHub
+5 - Miller - GitHub \n
-6 - Malik and Mohamed - Documentation
+6 - Malik and Mohamed - Documentation \n